LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/merge.rst

 Ways to Avoid Merge Conflicts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Even though merge conflicts are normal in Git, it is also normal for programmers to want to do everything they can to avoid one.
+Even though merge conflicts are normal in Git, it is also normal for programmers to want to do everything they can to avoid them.
 Here are some tips on how to avoid a merge conflict:

 #.
 Git has a dry-run option for many commands.